OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 > Event-based activation isn't supported in Outlook on iOS or Android.

 > [!IMPORTANT]
-> Event based activation isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+> Event-based activation isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
 We are working on providing that support soon.

 ## Supported events